The Myths About Monsoon in Cambodia

 It is true, as weather charts attest, that it does rain more in the afternoon than the morning, however, nothing runs like clockwork here in Cambodia, particularly the weather.

 High season has well and truly kicked in.
-It begins in December, coinciding with the start of the dry period.
+It reliably begins in December, coinciding with the start of the dry period.
+Although sometimes November can also be dry.
 We recently did a tour where the guide, having recited the same old script far too many times, told our group how Cambodia has two seasons, the wet and the dry, and the wet had ended and the dry started.
 Tuk tuk drivers will tell you the same.
+It’s a bit more complex than that.

 The Tourism Cambodia website states that the wet season lasts from May to October, bringing with it 75% of the annual rainfall, while the dry runs from October to April, with a dry and cool November-January period and a scorching April.
-Hmmm… in fact, October is one of the wettest months in Cambodia, and November is still very wet.
+In fact, October can be one of the wettest months in Cambodia, and November can also be wet.
 In November 2013 much of Cambodia was underwater from floods that affected 21 provinces from September through November.

 According to data gathered at the Siem Reap weather station at the Angkor International Airport, in Siem Reap the the wettest month in 2013 was September, when it rained for 77% of the month, and after that October, then July, and then August.
 There was very little rain in May, although there were more thunderstorms than other months, and the rain diminished in late June-early July, and there was also brief lulls for periods in August and early September.